ravisheth/mapsseq/README.md

 - Add 1uL of proteinase K (50ug/uL stock) (final concentration 0.1ug/uL).
 - Incubate at 65C for 15 min with shaking; ensure that cap stopper is added.
 - Incubate at 95C for 5 min to inactivate proteinase K; ensure that cap stopper is added.
-- Wash particles in 500uL TET buffer 3x times and store at -20C.
+- Wash particles in 500uL TET buffer 3x times and store at 4C for short term storage (5 days maximum), or -20C for long term storage.

 ### Size selection
 Nylon mesh filters are utilized to size-select fractured acrylamide particles.
 The protocol is modular to meshes of different sizes.